burrrata/crypto_wars/src/chefs_tasting_menu.md

 # Chef's Tasting Menu

 ### part 1: A New Club
-// Alice and Bob build a treehouse.
-Like anyone with
-// a treehouse they start a secret club.
-Eve wants to
-// unmask their passphrase though so they create an
-// elaborate code to keep it secret.
+Alice and Bob build a treehouse.
+Like anyone with a treehouse they start a secret club.
+Eve wants to unmask their passphrase though so they create an elaborate code to keep it secret.

 <hr>

 ### part 2: Eve Strikes Back
-// Eve uses cryptanalysis to unscramble the messages and
+Eve uses cryptanalysis to unscramble the messages and decrypt Alice and Bob's codes and passphrase.
+Everyone knows and the club is in shambles!
+What to do?!
-// decrypt the code

 <hr>

 ### part 3: Return of the Code
-// we can explain why the current scrambling technique is flawed
-// and explore better mechanisms for 1way hashing and message
-// authentication (content addressing, avalanche functions, etc...)
+Thrwarted by Eve, Alice and Bob hunker down in the playground and come up with new ideas, and find new hope.
+Will they finally be able to create thier club?
+Will this become even more useful than they thought?!
+We will find out... (content addressing, avalanche functions, etc...)

 <hr>

 TODO:
-- menu style theme
+- How does the tasting menu / chef theme work with the star wars themes?
+Does the inconsistency even matter?
-- font in the style of the French Laundry
+- theme: menu with font in the style of the French Laundry
 ![menu](https://proxy.duckduckgo.com/iu/?u=http%3A%2F%2Fwww.tienchiu.com%2Fwp-content%2Fuploads%2F2011%2F06%2FFrench-Laundry-menu.jpg&f=1)